 Cerebras Systems

 Cerebras Systems is an AI infrastructure company known for building wafer-scale processors and CS-3 systems for large-scale AI training and high-speed inference.
-Its importance comes from a direct architectural bet: instead of linking many smaller accelerators into a cluster and paying heavy communication costs, Cerebras puts compute, memory, and bandwidth onto a single very large processor and builds systems around that design.
+Its importance comes from a specific architectural bet: instead of serving every workload through clusters of many smaller accelerators, Cerebras puts unusually large amounts of compute, on-chip memory, and bandwidth onto a single wafer-scale processor and builds systems, cloud capacity, and software around that design.

 Snapshot